The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Ceiba goes along the scenic Rio Curu which is a magnet for many animals.
-At the end you get to the big cage with the squirrel monkeys.
+The Ceiba trail leads along the scenic Rio Curu which is a magnet for many animals.
+You will end up at the cage with the squirrel monkeys.

-Killer is only for the adventurous sportsmen: it's a bushwhacking hike over a steep hill and down to the cliffs.
+Killer is only for the adventurous sportsmen: it's a bushwhacking climb over a steep hill and down to the cliffs.

 Avispero, the extension of the Killer trail, is a treacherous cliff-hugging trail.
 These hikes are only possible in dry season.
 Ask the rangers for trail conditions.

-Finca de Monos again is easy to walk passing through mangroves and coastal habitats.
+Finca de los Monos again is easy to walk passing through mangroves and coastal habitats.